lennihein/cpu-emulator/doc/04_backend.md

 #### Instruction Queue {#sec:iq}

 In a real life CPU, the overall purpose of the frontend is to provide the execution unit with a steady stream of instructions so the backend is utilized as much as possible.
-In a modern x86 CPU, the frontend has to fetch x86 macro-instructions from a cache and decode, optimize and queue them repeatedly to provide the backend with a queue of µ-instructions ready for issuing in the execution engine.
+In a modern x86 CPU, the frontend has to fetch x86 macro-instructions from a cache and decode, optimize and queue them repeatedly to provide the backend with a queue of microinstructions ready for issuing in the execution engine.
 [@skylake]

 In our emulator, except for the BPU, the functionality of the CPU frontend is bundled in \texttt{frontend.py}.